UltraXman2022/Machine-Learning-in-Business/README.md

 <h2>Project instructions</h2>
 1.Download and prepare the data.
 Explain the procedure.<br><br>

-2.Train and test the model for each region:<br><br>
+2.Train and test the model for each region:<br>
    2.1.
-Split the data into a training set and validation set at a ratio of 75:25.
+Split the data into a training set and validation set at a ratio of 75:25<br>
    2.2.
-Train the model and make predictions for the validation set.
+Train the model and make predictions for the validation set<br><br>
    2.3.
-Save the predictions and correct answers for the validation set.
+Save the predictions and correct answers for the validation set<br>
    2.4.
-Print the average volume of predicted reserves and model RMSE.
+Print the average volume of predicted reserves and model RMSE<br>
    2.5.
-Analyze the results.
+Analyze the results.<br>

-Prepare for profit calculation:
+<h2>Prepare for profit calculation:</h2>
 3.1.
 Store all key values for calculations in separate variables.
 3.2.
 Calculate the volume of reserves sufficient for developing a new well without losses.
 Compare the obtained value with the average volume of reserves in each region.</ul></li>
 3.3.
 Provide the findings about the preparation for profit calculation step.